Hosting and bandwidth provided by MacAce.net.

 Bookmark & Share

-What are the differences between the iPod touch 2nd Gen and the iPhone 3G?
+What are all the differences between the iPod touch 2nd Gen and the iPhone 3G?

 In basic terms, the iPod touch 2nd Gen effectively can be thought of an iPhone 3G with much of the same iPod and handheld computing functionality but without the "phone", mobile phone networking (3G/EDGE), GPS-A support, and integrated camera.